vaostic/stats2021_exer_indepTTest/README.md

 3. outliers
 4. Statistical assumptions

-### Multiple Regression
+### Independent t-test

-Multiple regression is used to predict the value of a continuous variable from predictor variables.
-Not only does it assess the strength and direction of the relationships between the predictor variables and the outcome variable when controlling for the other variables in the model.
-Multiple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.
+The independent t-test is used to compare the means of two unrelated groups.
+The linear model equivalent of an independent t-test is to predict the value of a continuous variable from a dichotomous predictor variable.
+The independent t-test belongs to a family of tests known as parametric tests and has similar distributional assumptions.

 ### Jamovi part